 The orange arrow indicates the technical direction of the current.
 Historically, it is opposite of the direction of the electrons.

 CoilsIf you bend the wire with the current flow into a circle, it creates a magnetic field with poles (see picture).
 Therefore, a circulating current creates a magnet with a north and south pole.

 In common magnets the wire is often wound into a multi-layered coil, which is also called solenoid.

 Soft-iron coreWhen it comes to electromagnets, usually a soft-iron core is placed in the coil, which considerably strengthens its magnetic field, because the magnetic field of the coil magnetises the soft-iron core and, thereby, creates an additional magnet.
 The soft-iron core loses its magnetisation after the current is turned off.
 This is desirable in order to be able to turn the magnet on and off.

-Magnetically soft and hard ironThe term magnetically "soft" is based on the fact that mechanically soft iron loses its magnetisation, while the mechanically hard iron (steel) that is carbon-enriched keeps part of its magnetisation.
+Magnetically soft and hard ironThe term "magnetically soft" refers to the fact that mechanically soft iron loses its magnetisation, while carbon-enriched, mechanically hard iron (steel) keeps part of its magnetisation.
 This is called remanence.
-The latin word "remanere" means "to remain".
-Material with high remanence is referred to as "magnetically hard".
+"Remanere" comes from the Latin "remain".
+Material with a high remanence is called "magnetically hard".

-Solenoids with a current flow magnetise also permanent magnets, like our super magnets, which are all made of magnetically hard material.
+Live solenoids are used to magnetise permanent magnets such as our super magnets, which are made of magnetically hard materials.